Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 \chapter{Business plan 2020--2030}

 There are packages to let you control the typeface, style, spacing, and appearance of section headings: it’s much easier to use them than to try and reprogram the headings manually.
-Two of the most popular are section and sectsty.
+Some of the most popular are section, titlesec, and sectsty; see https://ctan.org/recommendations/section for others.

 \section[Effect on staff turnover]{An analysis of the